Natural Light Impact on Color and Style in Home Design

 Fast forward to today… you may have noticed that we’ve survived a bit of a complicated Renaissance of lighting evolution in our own homes.
 Halogens and CFLs (those coily “compact fluorescent lamps” that fit into the same incandescent light sockets) gave us new options and then, more recently, highly efficient LEDs have completely taken over.
 And those early LEDs that were billed as lasting 20 years (which of course, they won’t) were different from the LEDs you can buy today.
 Long story short, there’s a good chance that you’ve got competing qualities of light in the same room, even before you consider whatever natural is coming through the windows and skylights.

 So, yes – home decor items and cabinets can look very different from one photo or memory to the next, depending on what time of day it is, which lights are turned on, and what kinds of light bulbs replaced the previous light bulbs.

 Natural Light and Color

-The color you see on your walls might be an exact match to the color chip, or not.
-And this is what makes design even more challenging and interesting at the same time.
-When we agree on the best design style to be used in your kitchen or bathroom remodel, we not only select the cabinetry, lighting and plumbing fixtures, and accessories, but we also select an appropriated color scheme based on your goals.
+The color you see on your walls might appear to be an exact match to the paint color sample… or not!
+This is what makes design challenging and interesting at the same time.
+When we agree on the best design style to be used in your kitchen or bathroom remodel, we not only select the cabinetry, lighting, plumbing fixtures, and accessories… we also select an appropriated color scheme based on your goals.

-Talk with your designer about the feeling you want to create in your kitchen or bathroom and how the use of natural lighting can help achieve it around the clock.
+Talk with your designer about the feeling you want to create in your kitchen or bathroom and how the use of natural lighting can help.